-Booktrust invites entries from publishers for the 15th Blue Peter Book Awards.
-The 2015 Awards will celebrate children's books published in the last year in two categories: Best Story and Best Book with Facts.
+The 15th Blue Peter Book Awards will celebrate children's books published in the last year in two categories: Best Story and Best Book with Facts

 Approximately 200 children from 10 schools across the UK will then read the shortlisted books and vote for their favourites in each category.
 The two winning books will be announced on the Blue Peter programme scheduled for World Book Day on 5 March 2015.

 About the Blue Peter Book Awards 2015